 As we mentioned earlier on this page, not everyone is a good candidate for dental implants.
 If your jawbone isn’t dense enough to support an implant or you suffer from complicated dental issues, another dental solution may better address your needs.

-At your initial consultation, our experienced Mason dentist will assess the condition of your oral health and help you determine which treatments are right for you.
+At your initial consultation, our experienced Cincinnati dentist will assess the condition of your oral health and help you determine which treatments are right for you.

 Dr. Tara Hardin?

 Dr. Hardin is a Las Vegas Institute Fellow, granted only after a minimum of 278 hours of advanced education and experience in aesthetics, physiologic science, and a comprehensive practical examination.
-Additionally, she is accredited by the American Academy of Cosmetic Dentistry, an accreditation granted only to those with superior performance and knowledge in cosmetic and restorative dentistry.
+Additionally, she is an Accredited Fellow of the American Academy of Cosmetic Dentistry, an accreditation granted only to those with superior performance and knowledge in cosmetic and restorative dentistry.
 These qualifications are compounded by almost two decades of experience and continued education.Learn more about Dr. Hardin

 What convinced me to try Hardin Dental, was that she not only emphasizes your smile, but also the health of my teeth.